opfesoft/sol-docs/misc/Build-Tips.md

 Change the `*.conf` files as needed.

-- Set IP address and port for the realm (table "realmlist" in DB "auth")
+- Set name, IP address and port for the realm (table "realmlist" in DB "auth")